AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootNamedQueriesInOrmXml/README.md

 **Description:** JPA named (native) queries are commonly written via `@NamedQuery` and `@NamedNativeQuery` annotations in entity classes.
 Spring Data allows us to write our named (native) queries in a typical `orm.xml` file inside the `META-INF` folder of your classpath.
 This way, we avoid modifying our entities.
 This application shows you how to do it.

-**Warning:** Cannot use native queries with dynamic sorting (`Sort`).
-Using `Sort` in `Pageable` is ignored.
+**Warning:** Pay attention that, via this approach, we cannot use named (native) queries with dynamic sorting (`Sort`).
+Using `Sort` in `Pageable` is ignored, therefore you need to explicitly add `ORDER BY` in the queries.
 At least this is how it behave in Spring Boot 2.2.2.
-Better rely on using a [properties](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNamedQueriesInPropertiesFile) file for listing the named (native) queries.
-In this case, `Sort` in `Pageable` is not ignored and you still don't need to modify/pollute entitites.
+A better approach relies on using a [properties](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootNamedQueriesInPropertiesFile) file for listing the named (native) queries.
+In this case, dynamic `Sort` works for named queries, but not for named native queries.
+Using `Sort` in `Pageable` works as expected in named (native) queries.

 **Key points:**
 - define the named (native) queries in a file, `META-INF/orm.xml`